This is the mission that will search for life on the icy moons of Jupiter

 Instead it will take a rather circuitous route through the interior of our Solar System that will use the gravity of Venus and Earth to propel it toward the gas giant.

-After successfully completing the first phases of separation and deployment of the satellite’s huge 90-square-meter solar array system, the mission control operations director of the European agency in Darmstadt, Germany, could not hide his enthusiasm.
+After successfully completing the first phases of separation and deployment of the satellite’s huge 90-square-meter solar array system, the mission control operations director of the European agency in Darmstadt, Germany, might not hide his enthusiasm.

 “We have a mission; we fly to Jupiter; we are loaded with questions.
 Jupiter, Juice is on the way!
 Get ready for it,” announced Andrea Accomazzo,